Diabetes Mellitus Information

 Diabetes mellitus is a group of diseases that results in elevated levels of sugar in the blood.
 Symptoms of high blood sugar (hyperglycemia) include extreme thirst, frequent urination, unintended weight loss or gain, blurred vision, difficulty concentrating, increased hunger, fatigue, weakness, as well as irritability and other mood changes.

 There are three main types of diabetes:

-At Tampa General Hospital, we treat all types of diabetes.
+At Tampa General Hospital, we treat all types of diabetes and other endocrine disorders.
 Our team includes physicians, endocrinologists, and other medical professionals who are highly trained and experienced in diagnosing and managing these diseases.
-In fact, we are rated one of America's Best Hospitals for Diabetes & Endocrinology by U.S. News & World Report.
+In fact, we are rated one of America's Best Hospitals for Diabetes & Endocrinology (ranked #36) and one of the top 3 in Florida by U.S. News & World Report for 2020-2021.
 Our comprehensive approach to treatment can help diabetic patients live long and healthy lives.